 While not difficult, the hiking terrain consisted almost entirely of boulders, cliff sides, sometimes cobbled and pebbly.
 We had… flip-flops.

 On top of that, we had about half a bottle of water between the three of us.

 4. The cave was going to be lame anyway.

-A few of the hikers we queried seemed to be underwhelmed by what they found at the end.
+A few of the returning hikers we queried seemed underwhelmed by what they found at the end.

-For this trail, it was the fact that it turned out to be more of a puzzle than I expected.
+For this trail, it was the fact that the hike turned out to be more of a puzzle than I expected.
 In fact, at times it felt almost as if I was in a computer game – like Prince of Persia, or Tomb Raider.
 Let me explain.